rilhia/the-hallucinated-truth/README.md

 The result is a playable “truth-finding” game where the LLM makes statements, you interrogate them, and Temporal orchestrates the entire back-and-forth.

 ---
+# Installation and Configuration

+This section walks through setting up the complete local environment required to run The Hallucinated Truth.

+Each step builds on the previous one, and once completed you will have a fully working local stack.

+If you are already familiar with Docker-based setups, you can skim.
+If not, follow the steps in order.

 ## Prerequisites